 Make them good!

-My next post How to Budget for Travel Without Totally Cramping Your Style will give you some ideas about how to put together enough money to enjoy your travels.
+The next post will give you some ideas about how to put together enough money to enjoy your travels.

 Want to remember this?
-Save 'Is Going Better Than Staying?
-Travel or Job?
-It's Your Decision' to your favorite travel board on Pinterest.
+Save ‘Is Going Better Than Staying’ to your favorite travel board on Pinterest.